EXPLAINER: Rail strike would impact consumers, businesses

 Commuters, food producers, refineries and others could all be affected if there is a nationwide rail strike at the end of this week.

+Members of one union rejected a tentative agreement that their leaders had negotiated with the biggest freight railroads, and three other unions were still at the bargaining table on Wednesday.
+Two other rail unions ratified deals.

-The Biden administration was putting pressure on railroads and unions Wednesday to settle their differences and avert a strike.
-But just in case that doesn’t work, the administration was also working on a plan to use trucks and planes to move goods that are normally carried by freight railroads.
+The Biden administration was putting pressure on railroads and unions to settle their differences and avert a strike.
+In case that didn’t work, the administration was also working on a plan to use trucks and planes to move goods that are normally carried by freight railroads.

 Here are key things to know ahead of a possible strike this Friday.